Frequently Asked Questions

 How many kids do you have in your program and what's the teacher-child ratio?

-This is our first year in operation and we don't have final enrollment numbers yet, but we expect to have between 20 and 25 children in our after school program.
-Since we offer flexible enrollment options, in terms of number of days per week, we might have days in which we have 12 kids together and other days in which we have a smaller number.
+Since we offer flexible enrollment options, in terms of number of days per week, we might have days in which we have 10 kids together and other days in which we have a smaller number.
 Teacher-child ratio is dependent on those numbers but, as a general rule, we have a maximum of 10 kids per teacher.
 There are two fully bilingual teachers in our team.

 Why do you offer school pick up only from schools located 1 mile or less from your space?